superbuilders/qti-assessment-item-generator/README.md

 import type { AiContextEnvelope, RasterImagePayload } from "@superbuilders/qti-assessment-item-generator/structured/types";

 // ---
-// In an offline pipeline (e.g., TEKS STAAR), you load all assets from a local source.
+// In an offline pipeline, you load all assets from a local, trusted source.
 // ---

 const openai = new OpenAI({ apiKey: process.env.OPENAI_API_KEY! });